IrvingJuarez/GraphiCal/README.md

-# graphing-calculator
+# What´s GraphiCal?
-Platzi Master first technical test: The creation of a basic Graphing Calculator
+This is the first Platzi Master technical test; The creation of a basic Graphing Calculator